NatSchmit/Quality-of-Life-and-Internet-Access/README.md

 ## Run Notebook on Google Colab
 Click the link below to run our notebook in Google Colab.
-No coding is required to run the notebook, you just need to run every code cell in order or click Runtime --> Run All.
+No coding is required to run the notebook, you just need to download the data files above, then run every code cell in order or click Runtime --> Run All.

 https://colab.research.google.com/github/NatSchmit/Quality-of-Life-and-Internet-Access/blob/main/Final_Project_Biddy_Bi__Nat_Schmit_Sam_Iacavazzi_Shirley_Liu.ipynb